Appendix 1000, General CCR Information

 Use the table below to determine when certain actions must be completed after SWI or the local CCR office receives the intake report.

 All days are calendar days.
-Supervisors may require shorter time frames on certain investigations, based on the risk to children.
-Investigators document all investigation activities on the same day that the activities occur, or on the following day.
+Supervisors may require shorter time frames on certain investigations based on the risk to children.
+Investigators document all investigation activities the same day the activities occur or the following day.

-For further information, see 6200 Receiving, Assessing and Processing Intake Reports.
+For more information, refer to section 6200 Receiving, Assessing and Processing Intake Reports.

 ActionPriority 1 (P1) IntakesPriority 2 (P2) IntakesPriority 3 (P3) IntakesPriority 4 (P4) IntakesPriority 5 (P5) Intakes